Notre Dame cathedral only has a ‘50% chance’ of being saved, rector says

 The fire, which broke out on Monday evening, 15 April, is thought to be linked to the structure’s ongoing $6.8 million renovation project.
-Police are treating the fire as an accident.
+Police treated the fire as an accident.

-Firefighters managed to save the main stone structure of Notre-Dame Cathedral in Paris, including the two bell towers, the organ and the iconic rose window.
+Firefighters managed to save the main stone structure of the monument, including the two bell towers, the organ and the iconic rose window.

 The cathedral was built during the 12th and 13th centuries, and is considered one of the world’s finest examples of French Gothic architecture.